aadle/gaussian-process-kan/README.md

-# Kolmogorov-Arnold Networks with Gaussian Process activations
+# Kolmogorov-Arnold Networks with Gaussian Process activations (WIP)

 This is the codebase of my masters project where I explored Gaussian Processes as a replacement for the learnable splines activation function